hexique/hexique/README.md

 ========================
 shitty developer with 2y exp

-🌍 I'm based in Tatartan\
+🌍 I'm based in Tatarstan\
 🧠 I'm learning programming\
 🤝 I'm open to collaborating on literally everything